 There are a number of reasons why mortgage holders do not exercise their rights and repossess the collateral.
 The foreclosure systems can become overwhelmed, which in turn causes delay.
 Additionally, lending abuses caused banks to place moratoriums on foreclosures and wait for court rulings to ensure they were safe from foreclosure.

 Mortgage holders, particularly in a down real-estate market, have little desire to become owners as they are now responsible for those same costs and expenses with little chance of liquidating the property.

 Banking institutions are facing higher degrees of scrutiny from the government as to their liquidity and, as such, cannot bear the financial burden of owning thousands of vacant properties.
 Additionally, the federal government has also provided incentives to large intuitions to avoid foreclosures as long as possible – after all, it makes for disenfranchised voters when the bank foreclosures deprive people of their homes, and the glut of cheap properties slashes everyone else’s home values.

 Besides, it allows politicians to state that they have done “something” about the foreclosure problem, thus making it someone else’s issue.

 Bankruptcy and Zombie Mortgages

-In bankruptcy there is a small, but growing, body of case law which allows debtors and trustees to force the sale of such properties.
-Practically speaking however such measures will require action above and beyond the standard bankruptcy and almost certainly require an adversary proceeding or a contested matter – something beyond the means of most debtors.
+In bankruptcy, there is a small but growing body of case law that allows debtors and trustees to force the sale of such properties.
+Practically speaking, however, such measures will require action above and beyond the standard bankruptcy and almost certainly require an adversary proceeding or a contested matter – something beyond the means of most debtors.

 As real estate markets improve then this issue becomes less of a problem.
 Some local jurisdictions are attempting to implement laws designed to remedy this problem.
-However they face challenges in that such laws will conflict with long established legal principals in addition to the likelihood that places additional legal burdens would increase the cost of lending for everyone else.
+However, they face challenges in that such laws will conflict with long-established legal principles, in addition to the likelihood that placing additional legal burdens would increase the cost of lending for everyone else.